Healthdirect — your trusted source of quality health information and advice

 If you or your authorised representatives choose to use your Healthdirect user account to access your MHR, you will be taken to the MHR log in page where you will be prompted to enter sign-in information (which may include personal information).

 Where you or your authorised representatives have chosen to link to your MHR with the Healthdirect app, we do not store any personal or health information from your MHR.
 The personal and health information made available to you (including your COVID 19 vaccination status), is from your MHR and once you close the Healthdirect app, the MHR information displayed is not stored on the app.

 Pregnancy, Birth and Baby

 Our Pregnancy, Birth and Baby (PBB) service is also available via our website.
-PBB enables you to set up a user profile and have notifications served to you which relate to your pregnancy and your baby.
+PBB enables you to subscribe and have newsletters sent to you which relate to your pregnancy and your baby.

-When you use PBB, we will collect details relating to your pregnancy (such as your estimated due date, information about your ovulation cycle and child’s name and birthdate).
+When you use PBB, we will collect details relating to your pregnancy or your baby (such as your estimated due date or your child’s birthdate).